-You’ll be told at the interview how long it’ll take to receive your National Insurance number.
+You will be told at the interview how long it will take to receive your National Insurance number.

-You will be asked some very straightforward questions at the appointment as to why you want a NINO, and providing the NINO Office are satisfied you have been looking for work they will submit an application for an NINO on your behalf.
+You will be asked some very straightforward questions at the appointment as to why you want a National Insurance number, and providing the National Insurance number Office are satisfied you have been looking for work they will submit an application for a National Insurance number on your behalf.

 You can start work before your National Insurance number arrives if you can prove you have the legal right to work in the UK.
 You should tell your employer that you’ve applied for one, and give it to them when you have it.

-You do not necessarily need to have secured a job before applying for a NIN, so long as you can provide evidence that you have been 'actively looking for work' the NIN Office will consider your request for obtaining one and the following will be considered as suitable supporting evidence:
+You do not necessarily need to have secured a job before applying for a National Insurance number.
+If you can provide evidence that you have been 'actively looking for work' the National Insurance number Office will consider your request for obtaining one and the following will be considered as suitable supporting evidence:

 - An application form that you are going to complete to apply for a job.

 - A letter from a recruitment agency or consultancy which shows that you have registered with them to find work.